Social

 Natural rubber sustainability

 As a leading company in the tire and rubber industry, the Group is focused on continually meeting the increasing sustainability requirements for natural rubber, while also addressing the environmental and social risks arising from this expansion.
-This is why it is focusing on the sustainable procurement of natural rubber.
+This is why it is focusing on more sustainable procurement of natural rubber.
 In doing so, the Group is addressing environmental stewardship practices, respect for human rights, support of fair labor practices and increased transparency, all of which are outlined in its Global Sustainable Procurement Policy.

-To prevent deforestation by all practicable means, the Group’s sourcing and production activities protect and restore primary forests, as well as High Conservation Value (HCV) and High Carbon Stock (HCS) areas that are critical to addressing climate change and preserving wildlife.
+To help prevent deforestation by all practicable means, the Group’s sourcing and production activities help protect and restore primary forests, as well as High Conservation Value (HCV) and High Carbon Stock (HCS) areas that are critical to addressing climate change and preserving wildlife.

 Natural rubber is a renewable resource that provides livelihood opportunities for millions of people around the world.
 The natural rubber economy is massive but fragmented, consisting of many complicated layers of raw material dealers, processing plants, rubber product manufacturers and smallholder farmers.
-While a key ingredient in many products, 70% of the world’s natural rubber consumption is used in tire production.
+While a key ingredient in many consumer products, 70% of the world’s natural rubber consumption is used in tire production.
 Most of this is grown by farmers in Southeast Asia, where rubber trees are planted on small farms and large plantations.
 Globally, farming of rubber trees provides employment for more than 6 million people.

-The Bridgestone Group also is accountable for improving the traceability and transparency of the complicated and complex natural rubber supply chain.
+The Group also is accountable for improving the traceability and transparency of the complicated and complex natural rubber supply chain.

 Due Diligence